-However, for an error from the second time occurrence, error codes of SSB1 and SSB2 are not stored.
-To be able to refer the error code when an error occurs, reset the error information that is stored by the storage system by executing raidcom reset command status before and after executing asynchronous command.
+1. This area stores the error information prepared in the storage system for each login session.
+This area stores the error of the first occurrence during the login session.
+However, for an error of the second occurrence, error codes of SSB1 and SSB2 are not stored.
+To be able to refer the error code when an error occurs, reset the error information that is stored in the storage area for each login session by executing raidcom reset command_status before executing asynchronous commands.